How EMPI Works

 - Producer evaluates — fingerprint scores get compared against genre-specific thresholds.
 The session passes or gets flagged for regression.

 - Evidence is logged — everything writes to Falkner (SQLite) and the FalkorDB knowledge graph.
-Triples get extracted.
-Carry-forward is computed for the next session.
+Motivation and autonomy data feed into Experience Quantization for developmental trajectory analysis.

 - The site updates — this archive auto-publishes after each session.